shmidtelson/wp-post-rating/readme.txt

 * `[wp_rating_avg]` show total votes for current post == Installation ==

-1. Upload `wp-post-rating` folder to the `/wp-content/plugins/` directory
+1. Upload the `wp-post-rating` directory to the `/wp-content/plugins/` directory on your web server
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. In settings copy shortcode and put it in your template.